rifaniponk/yt-embed-wrapper/README.md

 This wrapper **does not include any analytics or tracking** by default.
 All traffic goes directly to YouTube, subject to YouTube's privacy policy.

-If you want to track usage:
-- Add your own analytics to `index.html` (landing page)
-- Do NOT add analytics to `youtube.html` (wrapper) to avoid slowing down video loads

 ## 🤝 Contributing

 Contributions are welcome!
 Please: